harkhinz/Ode-to-Base/README.md

 And Base carved its mark in the crypto landmark.
 An L2 solution on Ethereum’s might,
 Scaling transactions with speed and with light.
+Its mission was simple: bring more to the chain,